geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 **Consolidation / Production (Income)**

 Earn any income, resources or energy based on conspiracy.
 This happens all at once.
+- Players gain pawns and resourcesbased on what places they have played on the board
-- For each worker on a factory, earn the total number of resources of that factory type
+- For each worker on a factory, roll to see how many resources the worker returns with.

 **Mechanaztion (Actions)**
 Each player takes one action in order around the table until they choose to no longer take an action, or they are unable to take an action.